LethaboLeso05/git-basic-exercises/README.md

 Hi, my name is Leso Lethabo.
-This is Umuzi Bootcamp.
+This is Umuzi Web Development Bootcamp.